li4321/baker/README.md

-# binary rewriter/reassembler for x64 PE binaries
+# binary rewriter/reassembler for x64 PE binaries [WIP]

 takes in a binary and lifts the assembly into a very basic intermediate representation. you can then modify this intermediate representation, and reassemble it into a new binary.